DeviPrasad/poksho/shohmac.md

  3 sho.absorb_and_ratchet(uuid::Uuid::from(aci).as_bytes());
  4 sho.absorb_and_ratchet(&backup_key.0);
 ```
+$$ \text{Listing 5.
+ShoHmacSha256 - Example 3} $$

 Take note of the domain separator strings, on line 2 of all three snippets.
-The second and third use cases make an effort to choose distinct prefixes, highlighting different contexts of the application.
+The second and third use cases  (Listing 4 and 5, respectively) make an effort to choose distinct prefixes, emphasizing the need to distinguish different contexts of the application.

 Observe also that the first example absorbs multiple inputs before ratcheting, while the second example absorbs and ratchets in one logical step.
 The third example shows *absorb_and_ratchet()* used in succession.

+<a id="shohmacsha256-listing-6"></a>

-## ShoHmacSha256 - Part 1
+## ShoHmacSha256 - Part 1 {#shohmacsha256-listing-6}

 Let's get a little closer to the definitions of three key functions.
 For details [see here](<https://github.com/signalapp/libsignal/blob/main/rust/poksho/src/shohmacsha256.rs#L31-L62>):